JosephEoff/josepheoff.github.io/_posts/2019-10-22-new_oscilloscope_camera.md

 |--------------|
 |![D43 camera mount](/assets/newcamera/cameramount.jpg)|

 There's raised plate on the base there.
 It is shaped to fit inside the C270, and is modeled on the front plate of the webcam.
+The idea is to close things up light tight without having to use "gaskets" of black felt.

 The mounting holes for the C270 were also part of the model - "printed" holes.
 The heads are countersunk on the inside so that I could reuse the original screws.